 Eat The Mycelium (Truffles)

 Truffles refer to the underground portion of the mushroom — called the mycelium.

 What we think of as a “mushroom” is simply the reproductive organ of the fungi.
 The organism itself lives below the ground in the form of a thick mat of fibrous “threads” called mycelia.
 These threats penetrate the mushroom’s source of food to break it down and turn it into energy.

 Truffles contain the active psilocybin and psilocin as well but in lower concentrations.
-Additionally, it’s nearly impossible to separate all the growing substrate from the mycelium, which adds to the overall weight of the truffles.
+Additionally, it’s nearly impossible to separate all the growing substrates from the mycelium, which adds to the overall weight of the truffles.